-Woodgrove Shopping Centre has been a proud supporter of Hope Street since 2015.
+Woodgrove Shopping Centre in Melton has been a proud supporter of Hope Street since 2015.
 Their partnership with Hope Street strives to continue supporting young people experiencing, or at risk of, homelessness, through fundraising events and awareness raising initiatives.

 Launched on 24 September 2015, the Tree of Hope was an evolving display at the Woodgrove Shopping Centre, upon which people were able to buy a butterfly to attach to the tree and leave their messages of hope for young people who are homeless or at risk of homelessness.
 As the number of butterflies of hope on the tree grew, so did the awareness of youth homelessness and how Hope Street helps vulnerable young persons establish roots in the community and realise their potential.
 The Tree of Hope was a symbolic representation of the community's concern for homeless young people and their families and all funds raised from the tree were donated to Hope Street.